jordan-bird/eeg-feature-generation/README.md

 Diagrams for this readme to show what is going on a bit better

 ## Acknowledgements
+Thank you to Alexandre Barachant for his work on [MuseLSL](https://github.com/alexandrebarachant/muse-lsl)

 Special thanks to these guys for their expert guidance and supervision for the research projects mentioned
 *Dr. Diego R. Faria*
 *Dr. Luis J. Manso*